Have you ever wondered how to get ink out of fabric, clothes, or upholstery once you have found it on your items?

 For doing this, take your paper towel and press it against the stain.
 You must lift the cloth, rotate it then use a clean area and blot it again.

 Continue this process until you don’t get any more ink on your paper towel.

 Important note: Make sure you don’t rub or wipe the ink stain while you doing this process.
 Otherwise, you may cause the stain to spread on your fabric.

 Now put your old towel under the stained area.
 Open the rubbing alcohol bottle and put your alcohol in a small bowl.

-Step-3: Dab the ink-stained area with rubbing alcohol: You've to dab the stained area with rubbing alcohol.
-So, take your clean white cloth and dip into rubbing alcohol and then dab the ink stain affected area.
+You have to dab the stained area with rubbing alcohol.
+So, take your clean white cloth and dip it into rubbing alcohol and then dab the ink stain affected area.

-Once you’ve done the dabbing, read your fabric or clothing washing tag and then wash it properly as washing tag said.
+Once you’ve done the dabbing, read your fabric or clothing washing tag and then wash it properly as the washing tag said.